Mar 15, 2011|

 What To Do & See

 The Iguazu Falls are not just a bunch of waterfalls — although those are impressive enough.
 There are two beautiful national parks on either side of the falls, which beckon birdwatchers, nature lovers, avid hikers, and shutterbugs who want to capture various angles of the sprawling falls.
 The Iguazu National Park on the Argentina side of the falls features an Ecological Train that whisks visitors from the entrance of the park through 5 miles of Misiones forest to the viewpoint of the Devil’s Throat, the gaping mouth of the falls.
 The Iguacu National Park on the Brazil side is smaller than Argentina’s park, but it boasts a pier that juts out towards the falls.
 From either park, visitors can take boat rides to get up close to the falls.
 Spend a full day hiking through the Iguazu National Park, looking for reptiles, butterflies, and gorgeous blooming plants and hardwood trees.
 If you have an extra half day, you can spend it exploring the Brazilian side.
-There are several ways to tour the Iguazu National Park besides the ecological train ride – you can take a Jeep Safari tour, for example.
+There are several ways to tour the Iguazu National Park beside the ecological train ride – you can take a Jeep Safari tour, for example.

 Spend the Night